Tetsuya3850/CS-Terminology/README.md

 ### Read-Heavy/Write-Heavy System

 ## Programming Language

+### Scope
+Scope is the set of rules that determines where and how a variable can be looked-up.

 ### Closure
 Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.